kderef/moveFilesService-rs/README.md

 ---
 ## INSTALLATION
-install the .exe from the `releases` tab, create the necessary files and then run it.
+install the .exe from the `releases` tab, then run it once to generate an empty config file, fill it with your values and restart the program.